Tree Protection Bylaw Review

 And then the city just chips the wood?
 If the tree has to be removed, the wood needs to be harvested and either donated to tech ed at local schools or for programmes involving at risk youth, transition houses or for artists (we are the City of the Arts) .
 To just chip the wood is a devastating loss of natural resources and goes against the measures the province is taking to identify a hierarchy of value on the quality/ age of trees we have of all species.

-Dr Fiona M about 1 year ago
+Dr Fiona M over 1 year ago

 What tree protection.
 The only protection is govt interfering in private property issues.

-Delainey about 1 year ago
+Delainey over 1 year ago

 I resent interference with respect to private property We should have every right and without having to pay for a permit, to take down trees on our property.
 Developers come along and basically clear cut areas regardless of environmental issues.

-Delainey about 1 year ago
+Delainey over 1 year ago

 Our bylaw needs to be updated for stronger protection for mature and large trees, especially conifers and evergreens where replanting 2 saplings for every 1 removed is not even close to equivalent.
 The 2:1 rule is not sufficient in the following areas: the carbon sink that was removed (now becoming a carbon output); production of healthy clean air: the root system that holds the soil together and prevents erosion; the shade coverage and albedo effect that reduces temperatures aka city island high effect that’s common in urban areas; wind and noise pollution blocks (especially important on busy streets like St. John’s); nesting and protection areas for birds; mature trees effect on hydrology and the water shed; emotional/mental health effects on humans when looking at a tree or greenery/being in nature that has now been proven to lower blood pressure and calm the nervous system… and probably a lot more that we have yet to study.
 Getting multiple opinions with arborists especially for trees on public land, would be more aligned with the scientific process.
 The bylaw could include special protection for significant trees, eg native or very large trees.
 As well, we need to better maintain the saplings that are being planted, especially along sidewalks where temperatures and water evaporation are higher, and soil quality is in poorer health because of the lack of leaf litter and other compost returning nutrients to the soil.
 Young trees are more sensitive and require more care, especially when they are planted alone, because most thrive in a forest setting with support of other plants/trees/mycelium.
 In urban settings and on boulevards, techniques like “planting guilds” that create mini urban forests could utilized as a way to recycle nutrients between the plants and they also mimic the layering of canopies that happens naturally in forests.
 I cannot stress enough that a 2:1 replanting is not equivalent for trees that were removed at Rocky point and on Glenayre for the new “Port Wood” development.